Todd-Werelius/angularJS.All/README.md

 angularJS.All
 =============
-A concated and uglified version of AngularJS that has all of the angular add on modules included, only slightly larger than the google ultra optimzed closure minified versions when uncompressed and slightly smaller when gzip'd.
+A concated and uglified version of AngularJS that has all of the angular add on modules included, only slightly larger than the google ultra optimzed closure minified versions when uncompressed, and slightly smaller when gzip'd, sadly jsDelivrs content providers will not accept gzip'd files and insist on doint it themselves at a much lower compression level.

 The minified versions of these files are also available on jsDelivr.com a free cdn repository
 ###Versions and Sizes###
 ```
-Version                   Google             angular-all.min.js
+Version Latest     Google (summed)    angular-all.min.js     jsDelivr ( not optimally gzip'd )
+1.3.0-beta.14      136K  .gz = 55K    143K  .gz = 53K        .gz = 60K
-Latest 1.3.0-beta.13      136K  .gz = 55K    143K  .gz = 53K
+1.3.0-beta.13      136K  .gz = 55K    143K  .gz = 53K        .gz = 60K

+Version Stable     Google (summed)    angular-all.min.js     jsDelivr ( not optimally gzip'd )
+1.2.19             130K  .gz = 52K    137K  .gz = 50K        .gz = 60K
-Stable 1.2.18             130K  .gz = 52K    137K  .gz = 50K
+1.2.18             130K  .gz = 52K    137K  .gz = 50K        .gz = 60K
 ```
-Any other versions that were generated will be maintained and available on both this repository through version tags, and on jsDelivr through the same.
+Any other versions that are generated will be maintained and available on both this repository through version tags, and on jsDelivr through the same.
 ###Modules Included###
 ```
 Common